 As a makeup remover which is a principle task for a first step cleanser, it works well with everyday coverage, however, it did struggle to remove long stay lipsticks and some eye products as can be seen by the process shown below (progress shown top to bottom, left to right).
 Remnants of lipstick, brow pomade and the slightest mascara stain can be noticed after wiping clean with a cotton pad.
 I did find myself rubbing quite aggressively in order to dislodge some makeup without the introduction of a cotton pad.
 The additional friction cotton pads and washcloths create simplifies removal.

 It successfully cleaned off sunscreens and also stimulated sebum to dislodge during massaging.
-I can’t say it contributed to a reduction in black or whiteheads but I’m confident oils in general can improve the state of comedones as part of a solid routine that also incorporates a regular acid toner/treatment in addition to remaining non-comedogenic steps.
+I can’t say it contributed to a reduction in blackheads but definitely saw reduction with regard to whiteheads.
+Oils in general can improve the state of comedones as part of a solid routine that also incorporates a regular acid toner/treatment in addition to remaining non-comedogenic steps.